Police & Courts

 Payment may be made in cash, money order, certified check, bank check.
 Fines/Surcharges for Penal Law offenses cannot be made by credit card.

 If you receive a traffic citation in the Village of Horseheads, your scheduled appearance date appears at the bottom.
-(See diagram at right)

-- You can request a supporting deposition by checking the appropriate box on the back of the ticket.
+- You can request a supporting deposition by checking the appropriate box on the ticket.
 A Supporting Deposition will provide you with additional information regarding the basis for the ticket.
 A Supporting Deposition request must be timely; within 30 days of the appearance date listed on the ticket.
 The Court will then order the Supporting Deposition from the Police Officer who issued the ticket.
 The Police Officer must supply the Supporting Deposition to you.

 - When the Court receives your not guilty plea, you will be notified by the Court and scheduled for the first available court appearance.
 You will be given the opportunity to proceed to a pretrial conference with the Assistant District Attorney or to trial.